Anti-Money Laundering (AML) Source Tool for Mutual Funds

 12. The Sudan Accountability and Divestment Act of 2007; the Comprehensive Iran Sanctions, Accountability, and Divestment Act of 2010; and Iran Sanctions under National Defense Authorization Act for Fiscal Year 2012

-The Sudan Accountability and Divestment Act of 2007 and the Comprehensive Iran Sanctions, Accountability, and Divestment Act of 2010: While not necessarily implicating Bank Secrecy Act or OFAC obligations, mutual funds should be aware that the Securities and Exchange Commission has adopted a rule requiring disclosure by a registered investment company that divests, in accordance with the Sudan Accountability and Divestment Act of 2007 (SADA),49 or the Comprehensive Iran Sanctions, Accountability, and Divestment Act of 2010 (CISADA),50 securities of issuers that the investment company determines (using credible information that is available to the public) conduct or have direct investments in certain business operations in Sudan, or engage in certain investment activities in Iran.
+The Sudan Accountability and Divestment Act of 2007 and the Comprehensive Iran Sanctions, Accountability, and Divestment Act of 2010: While not necessarily implicating BSA or OFAC obligations, mutual funds should be aware that the Securities and Exchange Commission has adopted a rule requiring disclosure by a registered investment company that divests, in accordance with the Sudan Accountability and Divestment Act of 2007 (SADA),47 or the Comprehensive Iran Sanctions, Accountability, and Divestment Act of 2010 (CISADA),48 securities of issuers that the investment company determines (using credible information that is available to the public) conduct or have direct investments in certain business operations in Sudan, or engage in certain investment activities in Iran.

 Each registered investment company that divests securities in accordance with Section 13(c) is required to disclose the divestment in the next Form N-CSR or Form N-SAR that it files following the divestment.
 Management investment companies provide this disclosure on Form N-CSR, and unit investment trusts provide it on Form N-SAR.

-Iran Sanctions Under National Defense Authorization Act for Fiscal Year 2012: On December 31, 2011, the President signed into law the National Defense Authorization Act for Fiscal Year 2012 (NDAA).52 Section 1245(c) of the NDAA requires that the President block and prohibit all transactions in all property and interests in property of an Iranian financial institution if such property and interests in property are in the United States, come within the United States, or are or come within the possession or control of a “United States person.”53 “United States Person” is defined to include, among other persons, entities organized under the laws of the United States or a jurisdiction within the United States.54
+Iran Sanctions under National Defense Authorization Act for Fiscal Year 2012: On December 31, 2011, the President signed into law the National Defense Authorization Act for Fiscal Year 2012 (NDAA).50 Section 1245(c) of the NDAA requires that the President block and prohibit all transactions in all property and interests in property of an Iranian financial institution if such property and interests in property are in the United States, come within the United States, or are or come within the possession or control of a “United States person.”51 “United States Person” is defined to include, among other persons, entities organized under the laws of the United States or a jurisdiction within the United States.52

 On February 5, the President signed Executive Order 13599, which implements the blocking provisions required by section 1245(c) of the NDAA.